How about: Home Page > Estoril Sights > Estoril Beaches > Lisbon to Estoril > Estoril day trips

 Estoril is a popular holiday destination that boasts wonderful beaches, fine restaurants and the largest casino in Portugal.
-Estoril is situated 25km to the west of Lisbon and both towns are connected by a reliable and inexpensive train service.
-This guide will explain in detail how to travel from Lisbon to Estoril by train and includes ticket prices, links to timetables and station information.
+Estoril is located 25km to the west of Lisbon and both locations are connected by a reliable and inexpensive train service.
+This guide will explain in detail how to travel from Lisbon to Estoril by train and includes ticket prices, links to 2017 timetables and station information.
 For a guide about traveling from Lisbon airport to Estoril, please click here.

 The Lisbon to Estoril train

 Estoril-Lisbon Train Overview

 Estoril is connected to Lisbon by the Cascais-Lisbon regional railway.
 This railway serves all of the towns and beaches that lie between Cascais and Lisbon and are situated on the northern side of the Tagus estuary.
 The town of Estoril is the third from last station (which is called Estoril) and this is the station to disembark for the casino.
-There is a second station in Estoril, called Monte Estoril, that serves the area between Cascais and Estoril.
+There is a second station in Estoril, called Monte Estoril, and this serves the area between Cascais and Estoril.
 The Cascais-Lisbon railway is operated by Comboios de Portugal, often shortened to CP, which is the national train operator of Portugal.